Hanmb17/C1_MS2_LIGHTSOUT/README.md

 ## Credits

 ### Media
-Any images not created here where created by my self.
+Any images not created here were created by my self.
 Images were taken from [Stock Adobe](https://stock.adobe.com/uk/) with credit to the below artists

 In order of appearance